MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_13_implement-spec-driven-development.md

 Your GitHub Spec Kit development environment is now configured and ready.
 In the next task, you'll import the existing ContosoDashboard application and initialize it for spec-driven development.

-## Import and initialize the ContosoDashboard repository

-In this task, you import the existing ContosoDashboard application repository to your GitHub account and initialize it with GitHub Spec Kit.
-This mirrors a real-world scenario where you add a new feature to an existing application rather than building from scratch.

-The ContosoDashboard application is a fully functional ASP.NET Core 8.0 Blazor Server application with existing features including task management, project tracking, team collaboration, and notifications.
-You'll use GitHub Spec Kit to plan and implement the document upload and management feature as an addition to this working application.

-### Step 1: Import the ContosoDashboard repository to your GitHub account
+## Import the ContosoDashboard repository and initialize GitHub Spec Kit

-GitHub Importer allows you to create a complete copy of an existing repository in your own GitHub account, giving you full control over the imported copy.
+GitHub Importer can be used to create a copy of an existing repository in your own GitHub account, giving you full control over the imported copy.

+In this task, you import the existing ContosoDashboard application repository to your GitHub account and initialize GitHub Spec Kit in your project directory.

+Use the following steps to complete this task:

 1. Open a browser window and navigate to GitHub.com.